 - Peanut butter - The peanut butter can be quite overpowering, so if you’d like a replacement (or want this to be peanut free), you can use almond butter, sunflower seed butter, or tahini.
 However, due to sunflower butter having a distinct flavor and a more runny texture, it may not work for this cookie recipe).

 - Oats - This recipe has not been tested with oat flour substitutions.
 You can try coconut flour or simply quick-cooking oats instead here.
 If using oats instead of flour, the cookies will have chunkier texture.
-If can also try my peanut butter cookies where I used almond flour.
-While things like grape nuts, puffed gluten free rice cereal or crushed cornflakes might work for a no bake cookie that is cooked on the stove with butter, I am not sure if it will work with this simple no-cooking method.
+You can also try my peanut butter cookies, where I use almond flour.
+While things like grape nuts, puffed gluten-free rice cereal, or crushed cornflakes might work for a no-bake cookie that is cooked on the stove with butter, I am not sure if it will work with this simple no-cooking method.
 Let me know if you try this!

 - Maple syrup - Feel free to use other liquid sweeteners such as agave or honey.